jaspervdj/jaspervdj/posts/2012-12-19-skateboard-belgian-police.markdown

 ---
 title: Skateboarding and the Belgian police
-description: A minor run-in with the a police officer in Ghent while skating
+description: A minor run-in with a police officer in Ghent while skating
 tags: ghent
 ---